Storyboard Creator Help

 Once you click on one of the options, the pop-up will close.
 You can go back and change the cell layout at any time.

 Changing the layout of a storyboard allows you to go from a linear narrative to a mind map to a powerful visual comparison chart.

-Premium Accounts have access to nine different storyboard layouts.
+Premium Accounts have access to eleven different storyboard layouts.
 Free users are able to make traditional storyboards only.
 Please see our pricing page to upgrade to an option that works best for you.

 |Traditional Storyboard||A traditional storyboard is most like a comic strip.
 The cells are adjacent and do not have special formatting.|